antifessional/defnw/README.md

 ## Rational

-A common pattern is to test arguments for certain conditions that are incompatible with the execution of the function's main purpose.
+A common pattern is to test arguments for certain conditions that preclude the execution of the function's main purpose.

 ```
     (defn do-that